cainy-a/CainsSharpTools/docs/functions.md

 - `int timesCompoundedPerYear = 1`: OPTIONAL!
 How many times per year the money compounds.

 Returns: `float` The amount of money you have afterwards.
+## class Converters
+### FahrenheitToCelsius()
+Converts Fahrenheits to Celsius.

+Parameters:

+- `float fahrenheit`: The temperature in fahrenheits to convert to celsius

+Returns: `float` The given temperature in Celsius
+### CelsiusToFahrenheit()
+Converts Celsius to Fahrenheits.

+Parameters:

+- `float celsius`: The temperature in celsius to convert to fahrenheits

+Returns: `float` The given temperature in Fahrenheits